 African art > African mask, tribal art, primitive art > Zimba mask

-The Zimba, also called Binja, are close neighbors of the Lega in the Pangi and Shabunda region of DRC.
+The Zimba, also called Binja, are close neighbors of the Lega of the Pangi and Shabunda region of the DRC.
 Subject to Lega influence, they share some institutional similarities with the Lega and Luba.
 Whether they live in the forest or in the savannah, the symbolism of their art and rituals are associated with hunting which is of major importance.
-On the other hand, they are patrilineal groups that have ended up supplanting the matrilineal organization of their society.
-Like the Lega, the center of their system revolves around an institution analogous to the Bwami, named ...
+They are also patrilineal groups that have eventually supplanted the matrilineal organization of their society.
+Like the Lega, the center of their system revolves around a Bwami-like institution called bukota, mpunzu, or nsubi.
+Rare simian statuettes were also used in analogous Bwami rites.